 2004—Portsmouth’s Leftist Marching Band debuts before a surprised and delighted audience in Market Square.

-1968—The nuclear sub Scorpion, two nuclear torpedos, and all 99 crew members are lost at sea.
+1968—Scorpion, its nuclear torpedos, and 99 crewmen are lost at sea.

 1962—Thomas G. Doty buys dynamite and flight insurance, then boards Flight 11, which explodes.
 Instead of $300K, his wife gets a $3.00 refund.

 1949—Ex-Defense Secretary James Forrestal ambiguously defenestrates from a 16th floor hospital window.

 1944—Life publishes a photo of an American girl at her desk with a souvenir sent by her boyfriend in the Pacific—the skull of a Japanese soldier.

 1920—Henry Ford’s newspaper, the Dearborn Independent, begins publishing anti-semitic articles based on the bogus Protocols of the Elders of Zion.

 1884—Hugh Daily fans 13 for the Chicago Browns pitching with his right hand — the only one he has.